Take Placement Exams

 - you have NOT completed English Composition 101 with a grade of C or higher at a U.S. institution or international school.

-- Students who have completed a college level math course (not remedial college math) with a grade of ‘C’ or better are not required to take the math placement exam.
+- Students who have completed a college level math course (excluding remedial college math and MA 110 – Finite Math) with a grade of ‘C’ or better are not required to take the math placement exam.

 - Students who took Calculus AP or IB in high school may receive college credit at UAB with the appropriate AP or IB score.
 To see what credit you may earn, visit www.uab.edu/ap or www.uab.edu/ib.

-- Some students are required to take the math placement test and some students may want to challenge their math placement.
-You will be notified in your orientation confirmation email if you are required to take it.
+- Some students may want to challenge their math placement.
+You will be notified in your orientation confirmation email which math courses you are eligible to take.

 - Math placement tests should be taken online at least one week prior to orientation.
 Simply log in to BlazerNET using your Blazer ID and strong password to take the exam.

-- Students who have no math credit above the remedial level are required to take ONE of the following placement exams (you will see which exam your are eligible to take when you log into BlazerNET):
+- Students who have no math credit above the remedial level will be placed into the remedial math course Math 098.
+If you want to challenge your math placement, you may take ONE of the following placement exams (you will see which exam you are eligible to take when you log into BlazerNET):

 - If you have never taken a foreign language course, you do not need to take a foreign language placement test.
 You will begin with a 101 foreign language course.